 Native to (or naturalized in) Oregon:

 - Broadleaf evergreen, stiff shrub, 3-13 ft (0.9-4 m) tall, or low-spreading at high elevations, may form dense thickets, branchlets spread at nearly right angles, lateral branchlets thorn-like, young twigs have a soft, grayish pubescence.
 Leaves opposite (but sometimes appearing whorled), simple, oblong to obovate, margin entire or slightly toothed at apex, 0.5-2 cm long, bluish-green, conspicuously veined below, short petiole.
 Flowers creamy-white, many in clusters (umbles) which are on short, stiff branches.
-Fruit subglobose, a 3-horned capsule, 6 mm long, at maturity upper portion separates from the lower section, leaving receptacle and base attached to the shrub.
+Fruit subglobose, a 3-horned capsule, 6 mm long, at maturity the upper portion separates from the lower section (it explodes), leaving receptacle and base attached to the shrub and dispersing three shiny dark seeds some distance.

 - Ceanothus cuneatus var. cuneatus: flowers white to pale blue to lavender; leaves not closely clustered, blades oblanceolate to obovate or rounded, margins entire.